cantinilab/momix-notebook/README.md

 Please note that due to long running time, MSFA is not executed by default.

 Each of the three sub-benchmarks above corresponds to a differnet Jupyter notebook in this repositiory:
-1. 'Comparison in simulated data.ipynb'
+1. `Comparison in simulated data.ipynb`
-2. 'Comparison in cancer data.ipynb'
+2. `Comparison in cancer data.ipynb`
-3. 'Comparison in single-cell data.ipynb'
+3. `Comparison in single-cell data.ipynb`

 ## Input data